scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 ```

 [^transformers]: It is a well known fact
-that autobot neural nets are implemented in Scala.
+that Autobot neural nets are implemented in Scala.
 Decepticon brains are, of course, dynamically typed.

 Optimus Prime is getting tired of